Men and women—especially women of reproductive age—need folate (also called folic acid) in their diet

 You can increase your folic acid by improving your diet and focusing on eating a well-balanced diet of folate-rich foods, taking folic acid supplements, while addressing any underlying health issues under the care of a healthcare professional.5

 How long does it take for folic acid to correct a folic acid deficiency?
 If you’ve got a poor diet, you’ll need to make some lifestyle changes to include more foods high in folic acid.
-Taking folic acid supplements for at least two to three months may also help support your nutrition needs.
+Taking folic acid supplements, such as folic acid tablets, for at least two to three months may also help support your nutrition needs.
 If you drink alcohol, you should limit the alcohol you consume.

 How much folic acid do you need per day?
 Your daily folate intake depends on your age, lifestyle, and gender.
 However, generally healthy adults should take 400 mcg per day, while pregnant teens and women should take 600 mcg per day.2,7

 Can you have too much folate?
 While you can't get too much folate from foods that naturally contain this nutrient, you should aim for no more than 1,000 mcg of folic acid a day.7

 Both men and women need folate (a.k.a. vitamin B9) in their diets, and if you don’t get enough, it can lead to deficiency.
 You can get folate naturally through healthy foods, (like beans, leafy greens, and fruit) but you can also get it in its synthetic form (folic acid) in some fortified foods and supplements.
 And if you’re a woman of reproductive age, take folic acid, either as an individual supplement, a women’s multivitamin, or a prenatal or postnatal vitamin.

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.